 More control over your commerce experiences

 With traditional Shopify, you’re constrained by plugins and themes.
-Headless commerce gives you complete control over not only what you build but where to deliver your content as well.
+Headless commerce lets you control what you build and where to deliver your content.
 Headless architecture unlocks new channels and devices, allowing your brand to go omnichannel and deliver a better customer experience to consumers in emerging channels.

 Faster time to market

 By decoupling the frontend from the backend, a headless setup separates concerns.
 That means developers can focus on building the UI while marketers and content editors can create content and update product information independently, resulting in faster time to market and less time spent on updates.

 When used in conjunction with frameworks like Gatsby and Next.js, a Shopify store can reach a sub-three-second speed, no matter how many products you have.
 Modern frontend frameworks are optimized for speed and aren’t constrained by plugins or themes, which makes them faster than a custom storefront.

 While Shopify is great for SEO, the headless approach gives you greater flexibility on choosing SEO-friendly tools and frameworks to give you even more granular control over how to optimize your websites.
 Plus, most of the Shopify headless sites score high in the Google Core Vitals score, giving you an edge over your competitors.